-The next event on the schedule is the Crashin’ for a Cause Charity Demolition Derby and Thunder over Wisconsin Fireworks Celebration on Saturday September 17.
+The program was the final regular season race of 2017.
+The final events on the schedule are the Crash’n for a Cause Charity Demolition Derby on Saturday September 16.

 AUTOMOTIVE SUPPLY COMPANY IMCA MODIFIEDS